 About half of the students responding said they thought there are fewer toxins in e-cigarettes than in tobacco cigarettes.
 To date, the research on this has varied.
 Some places – the European Community and the city of Cleveland, among them – have banned e-cigarette use in public spaces out of concern about secondhand “vapors.”

-More than half of the students – 55.3 percent – had no idea what the laws are in Ohio regarding e-cigarettes.
+More than half of the students – 55.3% – had no idea what the laws are in Ohio regarding e-cigarettes.
 Like cigarettes, e-cigarettes cannot be sold or used in Ohio by children under 18.

-Kenne hopes continue the survey over the next several years to assess change in use over time.
+Kenne hopes to continue the survey over the next several years to assess changes in use over time.
 Meanwhile, the jury is still out on whether e-cigarettes are useful in reducing the use of real cigarettes, or whether they are a “gateway” to future nicotine addiction.